 In Miranda-Olivares v.
 Clackamas County, 2014 U.S. Dist.
 LEXIS 50340 (D. Ore.
 Apr.
 11, 2014), a federal district court in Oregon held that a county violated the Fourth Amendment when its jail held the plaintiff in custody solely on the basis of an immigration detainer.
-The plaintiff was arrested for violation of a restraining order, and ICE issued a detainer the following day.
-Bail was set at \$500, but jail officials on multiple occasions informed family members that posting bail would not result in release, because even after bail was posted, the jail would keep Ms. Miranda-Olivares in custody pursuant to the immigration detainer.
-After two weeks, she pleaded guilty to the state charge and was sentenced to time served.
-Because of the detainer, the jail kept her in custody an additional 19 hours, until ICE assumed custody.
-The plaintiff argued that the county was legally liable for unjustifiably depriving her of liberty, solely on the basis of the immigration detainer, when it 1) denied her release on bail and 2) refused to release her immediately after she resolved her state court case.
+The plaintiff was arrested on a minor criminal charge, and ICE issued a detainer the following day.
+Family members were prepared to post the \$500 bail, but jail officials on multiple occasions said that posting bail would not result in release, because the jail would keep Ms. Miranda-Olivares in custody pursuant to the immigration detainer.
+After two weeks, she resolved her criminal case with a sentence of time served.
+Instead of releasing Ms. Miranda-Olivares, the jail kept her in custody an additional day, until ICE assumed custody.
+The plaintiff argued that the county was legally liable for unjustifiably depriving her of liberty, solely on the basis of the immigration detainer, when it 1)

+denied her release on bail and 2) refused to release her immediately after she resolved her state court case.

 The county argued that the detainer was an order from the federal government that it was legally obligated to carry out.
 The court rejected that argument, explaining that the detainer regulation, 8 C.F.R. § 287.7, "does not require LEAs [Law Enforcement Agencies] to detain suspected aliens upon receipt of a Form I-247 from ICE."
-Id. at \23.
+Id. at 23.
 The court further concluded "that the Jail was at liberty to refuse ICE's request to detain Miranda-Olivares if that detention violated her constitutional rights."
-Id. at \23-\24.
+Id. at 23-24.
 The court went on to award summary judgment to the plaintiff, holding that the county imprisoned her without probable cause in violation of the Fourth Amendment.
-Id. at \33.
+Id. at 33.

-Within a few days of the court's ruling, sheriff's offices in nine Oregon counties announced that they would stop honoring immigration detainers.
+Within a few days of the court's ruling, sheriff's offices in twenty-eight Oregon counties announced that they would stop honoring immigration detainers.
+15

-3. Denver Incurs Unnecessary Costs in Dollars, Diminished Public Safety, and Reduced Community Trust When It Chooses To Honor Immigration Detainers
+3. Your Sheriff's Department Incurs Unnecessary Costs in Dollars, Diminished Public Safety, and Reduced Community Trust When It Chooses To Honor Immigration Detainers